qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

 ## Known Issues

-1. Keychron factory reset (clear eeprom) Fn1+J+Z is not working
+1. Keychron factory reset (clear eeprom) Fn+J+Z is not working
-2. Keychron LED test Fn1+Home+Right is not working
+2. Keychron LED test Fn+Home+Right is not working

 It seems Keychron has not pushed the relavant code to the main QMK repo yet.
 I see the code is in Keychron's fork, and I may manually add that code here at some point.